Junk Culture

-Junk Culture is the fifth studio album by English electronic band Orchestral Manoeuvres in the Dark (OMD), released on 30 April 1984 by Virgin Records.
-After the commercial disappointment of the experimental 1983 album Dazzle Ships, OMD and Virgin intended for the group to shift towards a more accessible sound on its follow-up release.
+Junk Culture is the fifth studio album by the English electronic band Orchestral Manoeuvres in the Dark (OMD), released on 30 April 1984 by Virgin Records.
+After the commercial disappointment of the experimental Dazzle Ships (1983), OMD and Virgin intended for the group to shift towards a more accessible sound on its follow-up release.
 The band retained much of their early experimental approach but embraced a wider range of influences than previously, drawing inspiration from pop, dance, Latin and black music.
-The record's musical style has been characterised as "Talking Heads-meets-Kraftwerk".
+Frontman Andy McCluskey characterised Junk Culture as "the catchiest, poppiest album [OMD] ever made".

-Junk Culture became OMD's fourth consecutive Top 10 album in the UK.
-It spawned four singles, including the UK Top 20 entries "Locomotion" and "Talking Loud and Clear", and the club hit "Tesla Girls".
-The record met with largely positive reviews and has been named as one of the best of 1984.
-It was remastered and re-released in 2015, with a bonus disc of B-sides and extended mixes.
+Despite alienating some listeners, the record met with a generally positive critical and commercial response.
+It became OMD's fourth consecutive Top 10 album in the UK, and has been named as one of the best releases of 1984.
+Junk Culture spawned four singles, including the UK Top 20 entries "Locomotion" and "Talking Loud and Clear", and the club hit "Tesla Girls".
+The album was remastered and re-released in 2015, with a bonus disc of B-sides and extended mixes.

 Background

-Virgin Records had been shocked by the hostile critical and commercial response to experimental predecessor album Dazzle Ships (1983).
-OMD were compelled to sell more records in order to maintain their deal with the label, and consequently moved in a more radio-friendly direction.
+Virgin Records had been alarmed by the hostile critical and commercial response to experimental predecessor studio album Dazzle Ships (1983).
+OMD were compelled to sell more records in order to maintain their deal with the label, and consequently moved towards a radio-friendly sound.
 Keyboardist Paul Humphreys recalled, "We made an album to save our career, really.
 If we'd done another Dazzle Ships, Virgin would definitely have dropped us."
 The band elected not to record in their own Gramophone Suite studio in Liverpool; instead, McCluskey and Humphreys wrote and demoed songs separately at home.
 Neither man satisfied with the results of this approach, OMD regrouped, working at Highland Studios in Inverness for three weeks.
 The band trialled some of the new compositions on a September 1983 UK club tour, with Howard Jones as support.
-Afterwards, they recorded with producer Brian Tench at both Chapel Studios in Lincolnshire, and Mayfair Studios in London.
+Afterwards, they recorded with producer Brian Tench at Chapel Studios in Lincolnshire, then moved on to Mayfair Studios in London.
 In contrast to the arduous Dazzle Ships era, recording sessions were positive and the group were writing prolifically.

 A single release of "Tesla Girls" was considered for late 1983 but was rejected by Virgin, who insisted the band concentrate on the album.
-OMD and Tench then moved on to AIR Studios in the "paradise setting" of Montserrat, introducing a newly-acquired Fairlight CMI sampler keyboard; the group had followed advice to leave the UK and become tax exiles, in order to preserve royalties from the successful Architecture & Morality (1981).
+OMD and Tench travelled to AIR Studios in the "paradise setting" of Montserrat, introducing a newly-acquired Fairlight CMI sampler keyboard; the group had followed advice to leave the UK and become tax exiles, in order to preserve royalties from the successful Architecture & Morality (1981).
 The sessions lasted two months, during which time OMD were inspired by the sounds of local calypso and reggae music, including those of Montserratian musician Arrow.
 The band also incorporated various pop, dance, R&B and Latin influences into their recordings, while retaining much of their trademark sonic experimentation.
 The songs deviated somewhat from the minimal OMD style of old, taking on more of a full band sound under the direction of Tench.